 - Use an instant read meat thermometer to check the internal temperature in the thickest part.

 - If the crackling is not quite as crisp as you would like it at this point, remove it before resting the meat, and put back into the air fryer for 5-10 minutes until crisp.

 - If you find that the crackling is too hard to cut through easily when you are carving the meat, turn the roast over and cut it crackling side down and cut with a sharp knife.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 461Total Fat: 35gSaturated Fat: 12gTrans Fat: 0gUnsaturated Fat: 19gCholesterol: 136mgSodium: 490mgCarbohydrates: 0gFiber: 0gSugar: 0gProtein: 35g

 Nutrition information is an estimate and provided for informational purposes only.

 Looking for more recipes?

-Check out the recipe index where you can browse recipes by meal type and category!
+Check out our recipe index where you can browse recipes by category and meal type!